chowhp/AIAP_technical_assessment/README.md

 - Add in docstrings and comments to help describe functions capabilities and improve overall code readability
 - Rename functions to better reflect the underlying purpose

+- 20-fold cross validation training on all algorithms
+- Compute precision, recall and f1 values

 ## Execution
 - run bash shell script 'run.sh' which finds & installs packages listed in requirements.txt
 - Or run 'pip install .' to install the required packages